DucManhPhan/DucManhPhan.github.io/_post_preparation/2021-04-19-rete-algorithm.md

             }
             ```

-            **fieldArg1** is one the three fields in the WME (in the alpha memory), while **fieldArg2** is a field from a WME that matched some earlier conditions in the production (i.e, part of the token in the beta memory).
+            **fieldArg1** is one of the three fields in the WME (in the alpha memory), while **fieldArg2** is a field from a WME that matched some earlier conditions in the production (i.e, part of the token in the beta memory).

         - ProductionNode